Ukrainian forces will need training on some military equipment, Pentagon says | Law-Order

 Ukrainian forces will need training on some military equipment, Pentagon says

+Some of the new military equipment the United States said on Wednesday it was sending to Ukraine will require training for Ukrainian forces, Pentagon spokesperson John Kirby told reporters.
+"The systems that will probably require some additional training for Ukrainian forces are the howitzers (and) ...

-Some of the new military equipment the United States said on Wednesday it was sending to Ukraine will require training for Ukrainian forces, Pentagon spokesperson John Kirby said.
+Some of the new military equipment the United States said on Wednesday it was sending to Ukraine will require training for Ukrainian forces, Pentagon spokesperson John Kirby told reporters.

+"The systems that will probably require some additional training for Ukrainian forces are the howitzers (and) ... the counter artillery radar, not a very difficult system to operate, but it's not one that they have in their inventory," he said.
+Kirby said the Pentagon tried to reach Russia's defense minister less than a week or so ago but there was no interest on the Russian side to talk.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)